nilac8991/S-Reborn-KK-ALL-REPO-/README.md

 **Development status for ariesve**

-- Include CM 12 ROM base to working on it
+- Include CM 12 ROM base to work on it

 **Development status for XPERIA APPS branch**